 Stepping into recent Netflix-revisionist Spielberg’s shoes clearly comes with a lot of pressure, so much so that Mangold saw fit to hop on social media to defend himself against preemptive criticism and tell fans to wait until the movie is out to pass judgement:

 John Williams, meanwhile, is on board to rework on the score that immediately came into your head upon reading the words ‘Indiana Jones.’

 Following the Communist-punching, ‘50s-set Cold War antics of Crystal Skull, Indy 5 will jump forward into the ‘60s, with Mangold indicating it could take place at least partially in NY.

-The nuts and bolts of the story are open to speculation, but rumors have frequently mentioned it has to do with the Space Race and will see Indy return to the time-honored (and now more relevant than ever) pastime of punching Nazis.
-That will likely include Mikkelson, who is rumored to be a goose-stepping scientist with lunar aspirations.
+The nuts and bolts of the story are open to speculation, but rumours have frequently mentioned it has to do with the Space Race and will see Indy return to the time-honored (and now more relevant than ever) pastime of punching Nazis.
+That will likely include Mikkelson, who is rumoured to be a goose-stepping scientist with lunar aspirations.